 Sandra Echeverria is a Faculty Fellow at the CUNY Urban Food Policy Institute and Associate Professor and Program Director in Community Health and Education at the CUNY Graduate School of Public Health.
 Sandra's research interests include Latino and immigrant health, social determinants of cardiovascular risk, particularly physical inactivity, smoking and diabetes, and community-engaged projects addressing cardiovascular health.
 She holds a PhD in epidemiology from Columbia University.

-Karen Flórez is a Faculty Fellow at the CUNY Urban Food Policy Institute and Assistant Professor of Environmental, Occupational, and Geospatial Health Sciences.
+Karen Flórez is a Faculty Fellow at the CUNY Urban Food Policy Institute and Assistant Professor in the department of Environmental, Occupational, and Geospatial Health Sciences at the CUNY School of Public Health.
 Her training and research experiences are directly related to her deep-rooted interest in the sociocultural determinants of diet and diet-related diseases.
 Karen holds a Doctorate in Public Health from Columbia University Mailman School of Public Health.

 Melissa Fuster is a Faculty Fellow at the CUNY Urban Food Policy Institute and an Assistant Professor of Health and Nutrition Sciences at Brooklyn College.
 Melissa has over ten years of experience in community-based research, focused on minority and immigrant populations in the United States and, internationally, in Central America and the Hispanic Caribbean.
 Her research interest include food security and the sociopolitical and cultural factors affecting food practices and nutritional outcomes.
 She holds a PhD in Food Policy and Applied Nutrition from Tufts University Friedman School of Nutrition Science and Policy.